gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | --------- | ----  | --- |
 | slug | string |  |

-Submit Response for a specific Custom Form using it&#39;s slug, this response is then used to create a ticket on behalf of the user.
+Submit Response for a specific Custom Form using it's slug, this response is then used to create a ticket on behalf of the user.

 Success Response: